psocha/psocha.github.io/book-summaries/the-story-of-earth.md

 Volcanoes expelled lightweight volatiles above the crust, most notably water, carbon dioxide, and nitrogen.
 Water soon covered Earth's surface while nitrogen became the dominant gas of Earth's atmosphere.
 Earth became almost entirely covered in a global ocean, with black volcanic islands being the only dry land.
-The sun was less luminous than it is now but Earth compensated with a stronger greenhouse effect.
+The sun was less luminous than it is now, but Earth compensated with a stronger greenhouse effect.

 Earth's internal convection heated the mantle from below and began driving plate tectonics.
 In some places, basalt partially melted and then cooled as granite, which is lighter and therefore floats on top of basalt.